ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
  - path: New mesh path.
 Default is the current model path.
   - format: New format.
-Default is the current format
+Default is the current format.

 <a id="compolyx.Model.reorder_modeling_groups"></a>